ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 If the expression can be computed at the time of its binding to a name, it (and the relationship) is between a name and a value.
 Otherwise, the expression is turned into a special value without being computed, which is the case of functions.
 Definitions with computation are discussed in this section.
 Definitions without computation, like functions, are discussed in the next section.

 Global definitions are those entered at the toplevel.
-This is what happens when writing a definition in UTop.
+This is what happens when writing a definition in UTop:
 ```ocaml
 # let a = 2 * 3 * 7;;
 val a : int = 42